PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:421f80076b
 ## What Car Features are Most Important?

 You have succesfully cleaned the `cars` dataset and converted all string categorical to unique numbers.
-The features and target variables may be used to run a decision tree in python `sklearn` package.
+The features and target variables may be used to run a decision tree model in python `sklearn` package.

+Notice: This is just the start of modeling and prediction.
+In this decision tree model we did not best practices for data science, such as train and test split.

 *** =instructions
 Run the code provide in the sample section.
-What are the leading 2 features that influence a customer to give a car the 'very good' rating?
+What are the most important features that influence a customer to give a car the 'very good' rating?

 *** =hint
 hint comes here